Saltash Town Council - Cllr Vacancies / Elections

 What does a Saltash Town Councillor do and why would I want to be a Town Councillor?

 A Town Councillor represents the residents in their ward and acts as an ambassador for the community.
-It can be a rewarding experience and many stand to speak on behalf of their community and to shape the future of Saltash
+It can be a rewarding experience and many stand to speak on behalf of their community, to shape the future of Saltash

 As a Town Councillor you will need to